aliameer/microfrontend-patterns/README.md

 1. Baseline (simplified) monolithic application.
 2. Single Page Application (SPA) of the monolithic application implemented using ReactJS.
 3. The monolithic application implemented using (7 out of 9) microfrontend patterns.

+## Running this project
+1. Ensure that you have a recent version of `node` and `npm` installed.
+2. At the root of this project, run: `npm run install` to install all the dependencies.
+3. After all the dependencies are properly installed, run: `npm run start:dev` to start the project.
+4. Navigate to [API docs](http://localhost:3000/docs) for more information.